 A recently completed pharmacokinetic, safety, and tolerability study in healthy Japanese and Caucasian subjects (Study TV48125-PK-10078) dosed fremanezumab as a single sc dose of 225, 675, or 900 mg.
-Plasma concentration-time profile was measured using the current validated bioanalytical method and the pharmacokinetic results are described below.
+Plasma concentration-time profile was measured using the current validated bioanalytical method, and the pharmacokinetic results are described below.

-The pharmacokinetics (non-compartmental analysis) of fremanezumab demonstrated an increase in C{max} and AUC values slightly greater than dose proportionality over the sc dose range of 225 to 900 mg.
-Median time to maximum observed concentration (t{max}) values generally occurred 5 to 7 days post sc doses.
+The pharmacokinetics (non-compartmental analysis) of fremanezumab demonstrated an increase in C{max} and AUC values slightly greater than the dose proportionality over the sc dose range of 225 to 900 mg.
+Median time to maximum observed concentration (t{max}) values was generally 5 to 7 days post sc doses.
 Mean values for apparent total volume of distribution during the terminal phase (V_z/F) after a single sc dose ranged from 5.7 to 6.4 L at 225- to 900-mg sc doses.
 The mean apparent total plasma clearance (CL/F) ranged from 0.0777 to 0.0895 mL/min at this dose range.
-The mean t{V_2} ranged from 32.2 to 36.2 days.
+The mean t{V_z} ranged from 32.2 to 36.2 days.
 Fremanezumab exposure parameters and overall pharmacokinetic profile were similar for healthy Japanese and Caucasian subjects.
-Comparison of exposure parameters (C{max} and $AUC{0-\infty}$) from Studies LBR-101-011 and TV48125-PK-10078 at the 225-mg and 900-mg sc dose levels indicates a 2.9- to 3.5-fold higher exposure in Study TV48125-PK-10078 relative to Study LBR-101-011.
-The main reason for the difference in exposure appears to be the underestimated concentration values from the original method.